 PROFILE: Named for Leonore Annenberg, whose “lifelong commitment to the arts, her desire to provide opportunities for artistic growth, and her intention to strengthen American cultural life” are the source of its inspiration, the Annenberg Funds is a “three-part, 10-year philanthropic initiative” focused on supporting the arts in the form of College Scholarships, Arts Fellowships, and funding for Elementary Schools.
 The funds are managed by the Annenberg Public Policy Center of the University of Pennsylvania, and millions of dollars have been awarded to date.

-For those just entering the undergraduate realm, there is the highly selective Annenberg College Scholarship Fund.
-Each year, the fund gives out up to five awards to “high school juniors of uncommon intelligence, empathy, and drive who overcome challenging circumstances and demonstrate exceptional character and academic achievement.”
+The Annenberg College Scholarship Fund provides up to five awards to “high school juniors of uncommon intelligence, empathy, and drive who overcome challenging circumstances and demonstrate exceptional character and academic achievement.”
 In addition to covering each winner’s college tuition, housing, and other related expenses, each scholar also is assigned a mentor who helps the student with “selecting, applying to, and preparing for college,” and who “maintains contact with the scholar throughout the college years.”
 A full list of scholars can be found here, but it’s worth noting that 2013 is the last year for which awardees are listed.

-Looking at the transition out of academia, there is also the Leonore Annenberg Fellowship Fund for the Performing and Visual Arts.
-This funding “makes investments in a limited number of exceptionally talented young dancers, musicians, actors and visual artists as they complete their training and begin their professional life.”
+In considering transitions out of academia, the Leonore Annenberg Fellowship Fund for the Performing and Visual Arts “makes investments in a limited number of exceptionally talented young dancers, musicians, actors and visual artists as they complete their training and begin their professional life.”
 In short, the fellowship helps young artists navigate their entry into the professional world, which they often enter with massive student debt, a lack of experience, and a challenging employment landscape.

 Note that the fund does not accept unsolicited requests, and that it works with a select group of organizations when soliciting award nominations.